-For those whose love language is gifts, gifts don't need to be expensive or rare.
-They simply show an alertness to what someone might love.
+For those whose love language is gifts, the gifts to not need to be expensive or rare, they just represent an attentiveness to what someone might love.
 My friend Lionel was always on the alert looking for gifts that would surprise and delight his friends.
 When we were building our house, Lionel created an exact model, so we could see the final product.
 For a friend who loved comics, Lionel spent weeks designing a complete comic book with the friend being the hero of the story.

-There are many ways of embracing this generation into greatness.
+There are many postures of embracing this generation into greatness.
 Words, quality time, acts of kindness, touch, gifts.
-My young friend Munju says,
+My young friend Munju says;

 "It's not complicated...be initiators...be intentional; carry out simple acts in each person's love language.
-After reading this chapter I was like, "I can do this, everyone can do this."
+After reading this chapter I was like, "I can do this, Anyone, can do this."
 But then I had a question, "Why isn't everyone doing this?"